syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 {% endtabs %}

-Refer the below code snippet for defining the custom tooltip.
+Refer to the following code snippet for defining custom tooltip.

 {% tabs %}